Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 `<flags>` is the sum of zero or more of the following:

-1: Automatically map the first available drive to the first available partition on the first available device controlled by the driver, but only if there's at least one unused drive available in the system and the driver provides at least one device with at least one valid partition (or has no partitions, e.g. a floppy disk).
+1: Automatically map the first available drive to the first suitable device controlled by the driver (the first block device with a sector size of 512 bytes), but only if there's at least one unused drive available in the system.
+The drive is attached to the device with no partition assigned: the first suitable partition will be searched automatically on the first access to the drive (for devices without partitions, e.g. floppy disks, the whole device will be used).

 2: Silent mode (don't print initialization messages from the driver).